karmaniverous/stan/.stan/system/stan.system.md

    - No Patch block contains more than one “diff --git a/<path> b/<path>”.

 2. Commit message isolation and position
-   - The “Commit Message” is MANDATORY.
+   - Normal replies: The “Commit Message” is MANDATORY.
 It appears once, as the final section.
+   - FEEDBACK replies: Do not include a Commit Message.
-   - The commit message fence is not inside any other fenced block.
+   - In cases where a Commit Message is present, its fence is not inside any other fenced block.

 3. Fence hygiene (+1 rule)
    - For every fenced block, the outer fence is strictly longer than any internal backtick run (minimum 3).